Week

 Kosher salt and table salt are the most common

-"saltiness" you would get from a cup of table salt.
-The chart below shows how
+would get from a cup of table salt.
+The chart

 when brining.